-I think the president came to realize, quite early on, that closing Guantánamo and rejecting indefinite detention were promises he had to break in order to give the rest of his counter-terrorism policy room to breathe.
+I think the President came to realise, quite early on, that closing Guantánamo and rejecting indefinite detention were promises he had to break in order to give the rest of his counter-terrorism policy room to breathe.

-A month before he was inaugurated, one of President Obama's most influential advisers on national security matters told me that his White House would find a way to reverse the harm done by George W. Bush to the United States' moral authority.
+A month before he was inaugurated, one of President Obama's most influential advisers on national security matters told me that his White House would find a way to reverse the harm done by George W Bush to the United States's moral authority.
 He would do this, the adviser said, without compromising his ability to actively pursue terrorist threats.
 Central to this ambition was the immediate closure of the prison at Guantánamo Bay.
-The world hates us, he reasoned, because of what Guantánamo represents: torture, Abu Ghraib, unnecessary wars, detention without trial, and unchecked imperialist instincts.
+The world hates us, he reasoned, because of what Guantánamo represents: torture, Abu Ghraib, unnecessary wars, detention without trial and unchecked imperialist instincts.

 He would ban torture, I was told, and would not codify indefinite detention into law.
 Not ever.
 He would not let Congress dictate the terms by which Guantánamo would be closed.
 He would expend his store of political capital to fight alongside Attorney General Eric Holder, who was spending 16-hour days devising ways to repatriate most of the detainees and bring others into the US for trial.

 I asked this adviser why he was so sure Obama would do this, because I supposed it would be difficult.
 I don't recall the precise quote, but it went something along the lines of: "His legacy – he does not want to be remembered for that."